ChabaneAmaury/The-BlindGame-Java/README.md

 #### Options

--Easy : 20s to guess
+- Easy : 20s to guess
 - Medium : 15s to guess
 - Hard : 10s to guess
 -Choose the category(ies) you want to use my checking the checkboxes (clicking on the category name will work too)